mmenestret/mmenestret.github.io/_posts/2019-02-16-functors-cat-theory.md

 # Introduction

 In this article, I'll try to give you an intuition about what is a _functor_ and what do they look like in _Scala_.
 Then the ones that are curious about theory can keep on reading because we'll take a quick glance at category theory and what are _functors_ in category theory terms.
-Then we'll try to bridge de gap between category theory and pure FP in _Scala_ and finally take a look back at our _functors_ !
+Then we'll try to bridge the gap between category theory and pure FP in _Scala_ and finally take a look back at our _functors_ !

 # What is a _functor_ ?